Graduate Education Committee Co-Chairs:

-Students admitted into the Biology Ph.D. program may opt to complete the requirements (including coursework) for the Interdisciplinary Graduate Neuroscience Concentration (I-GNC).
-If all requirements are completed, the Ph.D. degree will be awarded from the Biology Department with the “Neuroscience Concentration” listed on the diploma as an area of specialization, along with the Biology Ph.D. degree.
+Students admitted into the Biology Ph.D. program may opt to complete coursework for the Interdisciplinary Graduate Neuroscience Concentration (I-GNC).
+If all requirements are completed, the Ph.D. degree will be awarded from the Biology Department with the “Neuroscience Concentration” listed on the final transcript as an area of specialization, along with the Biology Ph.D. degree.

 Affiliated Ph.D.
 Programs:

 The following Ph.D. programs also offer the I-GNC option: